Scan time: 2-3 minutes / Read time: 3-5 minutes

 Six months later she's drained, and her newsletter hasn't moved an inch.

-Her problem: which opportunities are worth her time.
+Her problem: which opportunities are actually worth her time.

 🔥 The recipe